SuboOx/Reliabable-Distributed-System/README.md

 i.e.

-`java Server 0 8888 p` stands for launching server 0 in passive mode as primary listening port 8888.
+`java Server 0 8888 p` stands for launching server 0 in passive replication mode as primary listening port 8888.

-`java Server 0 8888` stands for launching server 0 in active mode listening port 8888.
+`java Server 0 8888` stands for launching server 0 in active replication  mode listening port 8888.

-`java Server 0 8888 r` stands for launching server 0 as recovery in active mode listening port 8888.
-(In passive mode, launch a backup server 0 directly).
+`java Server 0 8888 r` stands for launching server 0 as recovery in active replication  mode listening port 8888.
+(In passive replication  mode, launch a backup server 0 directly).

 ### LFD

+`java LFD <LFD id> <host name> <serverID> <time out> (<heartbeat freq>)`

+`java LFD 0 127.0.0.1 0 2000 1000`  stands for launching LFD 0 for heartbeating server 0 with the hostname 127.0.0.1.

+The time for time out is 2000ms and heartbeat frequency is 1000.(The default heartbeat freq is 2000, which is optional.)

 ### GFD

+`java GFD <port number>(Default: 8891)`

+i.e.

+`java GFD 8891`stands for launching GFD as listening port 8891.

 ### Replica Manager

+`java ReplicaManager passive/active`

+i.e.

+`java ReplicaManager passive`stands for launching replica manager in passive replication mode.

+`java ReplicaManager active`stands for launching replica manager in active replication mode.

 ### Client

+`java Client <client id> <host name> <serverID 1> <severID 2> <serverID 3> `

+i.e.

+`java Client 0 127.0.0.1 0 1 2` stands for launching client 0 with the hostname 127.0.0.1 and connect to server 0, server 1 and server 2.